vikrantnegi/react-native-animated-loader/readme.md

 ## Prerequisites
+### Using React Native CLI
 This library uses [lottie-react-native](https://github.com/react-native-community/lottie-react-native) to render loader animations.
-Therefor this library need to be installed and linked to your project before installing this package.
+Therefore this library need to be installed and linked to your project before installing this package.

 Follow the official instruction and linking guide [here](https://github.com/react-native-community/lottie-react-native/blob/master/README.md#getting-started).

+### Using Expo
+No need to anything but to install the package itself.
+Expo already has Lottie library API available.

 ## Install